 The smartwatch landscape is growing more health-focused every year.
-ECG monitors and pulse oximeters are becoming more commonplace in 2020, and Fitbit is attempting to keep up with the crowd with its new smartwatch, the Fitbit Sense.
+ECG monitors and pulse oximeters are becoming more commonplace, and Fitbit is attempting to keep up with the crowd with its latest smartwatch, the Fitbit Sense.
 Fitbit’s top-tier smartwatch delivers a lot of what we’ve been asking for, and some things that still need some tweaking.
 Read our full Fitbit Sense review to learn more.

 The Fitbit Sense is a major hardware upgrade over the Fitbit Versa 2.
 It’s made of the same materials for the most part, but just about everything else is more refined.